LucasbernardinoLa/LucasbernardinoLa/README.md

 - 👋 Hi, I’m @LucasbernardinoLa
 - 👀 I’m interested in learning new programming languages and work myself up to become a developer
-- 🌱 I’m currently learning python and algorithms
+- 🌱 I’m currently learning python and C#
 - 💞️ I’m looking to collaborate on basic backend projects usign python for the time being
 - 📫 How to reach me: lucasblameu@gmail.com